Mental Health & Wellness

 Visit: Support Services Building, Room 4159

-* May refer you to Employee Assistance Program for confidential counselling on couple issues, family troubles, parenting, stress, alcohol and drug issues, finances, grief, depression or coping with illness
+- May refer you to Employee and Family Assistance Program (EFAP) for confidential counselling on couple issues, family troubles, parenting, stress, alcohol and drug issues, finances, grief, depression or coping with illness

-Visit: International and Graduate Affairs Building (former Ivey building, 2nd floor)
+Visit: Second floor, International and Graduate Affairs Building (IGAB)